-Roll of Honour cards, held in the Flintshire Record Office, record that he was ‘lost at sea in wreck of HMS Viknor’.
+HMS Viknor.
+A Remarkable Story.
+In December 1914 he joined HMS Viknor and is listed as one of the crew members who died when she sank off the Irish coast on 13th January 1915.
+A Roll of Honour card, held in the Flintshire Record Office, records that John Alan Hamilton was ‘lost at sea in wreck of HMS Viknor’.
 Naval logs held at the National Archives state “Not in Action”.
 The tragic fate of the vessel in which he sailed involves a remarkable story involving the Head of the German Secret Service disguised as a Mexican, questions being asked of Winston Churchill in Parliament and the courage of 295 allied troops and a number of captured Germans who lost their lives.

 The vessel in which he was sailing was originally built in 1888 as a passenger steamship for the Royal Mail Steam Packet Company and was first known as RMS Atrato.
 In 1912 she was sold to the Viking Cruising Company and renamed SS Viking.